magicmouse/beads-examples/Example - Tolkien SDK/README.md

 The movieID and charID fields are useful getting traversing the relational database without a join.
 To obtain the character birth date, from a quote, you take the `charID` field and then do a query on the `character` table (described below).

-*implementation note:  the raw database only holds the character ID string, so each quote we return must access the cached character ID table, which the SDK stores upon first quote request.
-The user will almost certainly need to know the character or movie name to make the quote presentable, so we eliminate the need for a second query in the common case.*

 ### Get a subset of the quotes given search criteria

 ```
 var quotes = get_info(MYKEY, "table quotes where char=frodo")

 ```
-*implementation note: the raw database does not return the character name, so the query will need to be mapped to use the character ID instead.

 ### Get a list of the characters in the books and films

 ```